 Best Overall: Amica Mutual

 For 18 years running, Amica Mutual has been ranked as the best provider of homeowners insurance by J.D.
-Power & Associates, the widely recognized customer experience benchmarking authority.
+Power, the widely recognized customer experience benchmarking authority.
 Amica also has an A+ (Superior) rating from AM Best.

 In business since 1907, Amica has been accredited by the Better Business Bureau (BBB) since 1957 and currently holds an A+ rating.
 The company’s long history, variety of coverage options, and glowing customer reviews are why we ranked it best overall.

-Amica offers multiple different homeowner insurance policies including a standard policy, extended coverage, and Platinum® Choice Home insurance coverage.
+Amica offers multiple different homeowner insurance policies including a standard policy, extended coverage, and Platinum Choice® Home insurance coverage.
 Amica’s Platinum coverage includes additional protection for businesses and second homes or vacation properties, as well as items like computers and electronics.
-In addition, the Platinum Choice policy provides $300,000 in personal liability coverage.
+In addition, the Platinum Choice policy provides up to $500,000 in personal liability coverage.

 Beyond the core coverage included in each policy, Amica provides a variety of endorsement options, making it easy to customize a policy to your needs while keeping premiums as low as possible.